ctu-mrs/mrs_uav_status/README.md

 ## Real-time Terminal User Interface for monitoring and control

 * Displays useful information about the UAV state and sensors
-* Provides a basic control interface through which you can move the UAV, call ROS services and monitor your nodes
+* Provides a basic control interface through which you can move the UAV, monitor your nodes and switch trackers, controllers, estimators gains and constraints
 * Especially useful in real world UAV flights, but works as well in simulation
 * Written in C++ with ncurses
 * Runs on the UAV within its TMUX session
-* Works through SSH on a flying UAV
+* Works through SSH on a flying UAV, or in a split-mode through nimbro-network (data is being collected on the UAV, transfered over nimbro, and the terminal interface runs on your remote computer)
 * vim-like key bindings

 ### Controlling the UAV through MRS UAV Status